madprops/airc/README.md

 This is controlled by the `allow_ask` and `allow_rules` configs.

-Ask = Asking a question to openai through the bot
+Ask = Asking a question to openai through the bot.

-Rules = Changing the rules/personality of the bot
+Rules = Changing the rules/personality of the bot.

+These are the 2 most public functions of the bot.

+The rest are limited to admins.

 These can be: `all`, `users`, or `admins`.